 Look after yourself: this is central to recovery.
 Read more about self-care and wellbeing for families, friends and carers.

 Family, carers and friends often need to support individuals to make decisions about treatment and to make sure health professionals understand these decisions.
-There are helpful resources on supporting decision making, including stories from family members and carers.
+Healthtalk Australia has a helpful online resource featuring stories (in video, audio and text formats) from family members and carers about supported decision making.

 If you need to talk, call our Helpline.